Published October 11, 2018 in Warp & Woof

 I’ve often wondered what happened to Abe during the AIDS epidemic of the eighties.
 But, I never followed up to locate Sol or Abe.
 No trace of either on Facebook, Twitter, or Google.

 Abe had been the ringleader of the whole Get Out of Flint movement, not that there was much opposition from anybody else in our crowd.
 But, he was the most vociferous.
 Could he have been motivated by some personal animus against that conventional blue-collar midwestern city?
 His alienation may have been stronger than the rest of ours, and not just because of his Holocaust survivor parents, either!

 All this leads me to wonder if any of us has an obligation to our hometown.
-What is it about placethat can inspire loyalty, aafter leaving?
+What is it about placethat can inspire loyalty, a desire to return after leaving?
 To “give back”?

-In the case of Flint, the city has become known everywhere over the last thirty years as a dying place.through willful negligence has only been the “icing on the cake” of a three-decades-long by its corporate overlord, General Motors, and by politicians not beholden in any way to those residents – the , from a 2017 survey.
+In the case of Flint, the city has become known everywhere over the last thirty years as a dying place.
+Poisoning its residentsthrough willful negligence has only been the “icing on the cake” of a three-decades-long disinvestmentby its corporate overlord, General Motors, and by politicians not beholden in any way to those residents – the poorest city in the country, from a 2017 survey.
 Flintoids don’t have the money to buy the politicians.
 And, that generations-long brain drain, common to many rust belt cities, depletes any wherewithal to resist.
 We all shed a tear for Flint, but what have we done about it?

 In the last chapter of my saga, I will try to shed some light on where the city is now.
 Some folks there remain optimistic, others are merely trying to keep expectations low.
 Is the popular local meme true? — “Flint, coming soon to a city near you!”